vmware-archive/kubeless/README.md

 `kubeless` is a Kubernetes-native serverless framework that lets you deploy small bits of code without having to worry about the underlying infrastructure plumbing.
 It leverages Kubernetes resources to provide auto-scaling, API routing, monitoring, troubleshooting and more.

 Kubeless stands out as we use a [Custom Resource Definition](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/) to be able to create functions as custom kubernetes resources.
 We then run an in-cluster controller that watches these custom resources and launches _runtimes_ on-demand.
-The controller dynamically injects the functions code into the runtimes and make them available over HTTP or via a PubSub mechanism (optinal).
+The controller dynamically injects the functions code into the runtimes and make them available over HTTP or via a PubSub mechanism.

 Kubeless is purely open-source and non-affiliated to any commercial organization.
 Chime in at anytime, we would love the help and feedback !